Brainbuffet/game-on/readme.txt

 Game On
 =======
 Screamstone fork of Game On
+Version numbers equal date changed, and revision for the day if multiple.

 Version: 0.13.09.18b (screamstone Fork)
 -change visibility of Store and missions to false to hide from hyperlink menu- usability fix